GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-75/index.md

 ---
 title: New in Chrome 75
 description: >
   Chrome 75 is rolling out now.
-There’s a new way to reduce latency on canvas elements.
+There's a new way to reduce latency on canvas elements.
 Web apps can now share files to other installed apps using the system level share sheet.
 All of talks from Google I/O are on our YouTube channel.
 And plenty more.
-Let’s dive in and see what’s new for developers in Chrome 75!
+Let's dive in and see what's new for developers in Chrome 75!
 layout: 'layouts/blog-post.njk'
 date: 2019-06-04